Chronology of Key Events

 In July 2022, Unilever India Limited's new Home Care factory and an automated distribution centre were inaugurated in Sumerpur, Uttar Pradesh.
 The factory is a zero-carbon factory and Unilever South Asia's first gender-balanced factory.

-In March 2023, Rohit Jawa has been appointed as the CEO and Managing Director of HUL with effect from June 27, 2023.
+In March 2023, Rohit Jawa appointed as the CEO and Managing Director of HUL with effect from June 27, 2023.

 *References to Fair & Lovely in this article pre-dates the brand’s name change to Glow & Lovely in 2020.